Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### When is CPME available?

-There is no time restriction set, in general CPME (both GUI and API) is available 24 hours a day, however there can be short (several minutes) intervals when instance for new snapshot is starting and request return error, in that case users have to repeat the request.
+There is no time restriction set, in general CPME (both GUI and API) is available 24 hours a day, however there can be short (several minutes) intervals when instance for new snapshot is starting and requests return error, in that case users have to repeat the request.
 Unfortunately sometimes we can have also unexpected downtimes – CPME does not have the same level of monitoring and support as our main Risk systems.

 ### When is end-of-day or start-of-day snapshot available?